MalaHard-RoboTech/Documentation_Climb/4_air_nozzle_calculations/Rca calculations.md

 ## data:
 we have a 200 bar air tank and a we can regulate the pressure at 4.5 for the piston but we can add any other regulator, let's choose 7 bars (for my compressor compatibility for testing)

+need further calculation but i think i can produce around 100N of thrust juts by experimenting with my compressor.